Patagonia vs Columbia: which US brand is the best?

 Patagonia champion that fact that we should be ‘buying used, buying less and buying only what we need'.
 Their Worn Wear scheme enables customers to trade in their used products so that they can be resold as second-hand.
 The customer gets Patagonia credit and clothing stays out of landfill.
 A sure win-win.

-Ethical consumer watchdog Good On You gives Patagonia a ‘good’ rating and the brand receive a sustainability mark of 4/5 for their planet, people and animals metrics.
+Ethical consumer watchdog Good On You gives Patagonia a ‘good’ rating and the brand receive a sustainability mark of 4/5 for their planet and animals metrics, though they only score 2 for their people metric.
 Read the full report here.

 On the other hand, Columbia’s Good On You rating is ‘not good enough’, receiving a sustainability mark of 2/5 for the planet, people and animals metrics.
 It says that while they use ‘some eco-friendly materials including recycled materials’ there is no evidence that they reduce their carbon and other greenhouse gas emissions in most of their supply chain, nor is there any evidence that they minimize textile waste when manufacturing their products.
 Read the full report here.